-- Each online course will be divided into five "sessions" that correspond with the Executive MBA 5week calendar.
+- 1. Each online course will be divided into five sessions that correspond with the Executive MBA 5week calendar.
 Please note that each individual professor may have specific deadlines within each session. - 2.
 At the close of each scheduled Executive MBA online session, the professor will review student participation and monitor attendance.
-The professor will determine whether or not the student has completed all assigned tasks for that session and then mark the student as either present or absent for that session.

-3. Students are required to regularly participate in all scheduled online activities, assignments, exams, etc. as specified in the course syllabus and/or on the Learning Management System.
-Partial participation is unacceptable and may be counted as an absence at the discretion of the professor.
+The professor will determine whether or not the student has completed assigned tasks for that session and then mark the student as either present or absent for that session. - Students are required to regularly participate in all scheduled online activities, assignments, exams, etc. as specified in the course syllabus and/or on the Learning Management System.
+Partial or insufficient completion of a task is unacceptable and may be counted as an absence at the discretion of the professor.